|View Our Catalog||Through Deaf Eyes|

 Featuring more than 200 full-color photographs, Through Deaf Eyes depicts the story of Deaf America and also affords readers the opportunity to learn about the nationís broader history.
 The values and judgments of society have had an impact on the education, employment, and family life of deaf people, while historical eras often can be illuminated by examination through a Deaf lens.
 Photographs reveal the character of Deaf people in school settings, the workplace, during wartime, and using their cultural signature, American Sign Language.
 For both deaf and hearing readers, the Deaf community portrayed in Through Deaf Eyes offers a unique and fascinating perspective on the value of human difference.

-Douglas Baynton is Associate Professor of History at the University of Iowa, Iowa City, IA.
+Douglas Baynton is Associate Professor, American Cultural History, University of Iowa, Iowa City, IA.

 To order by mail, print our Order Form or call:

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST